 This Junior Portfolio Review bridges the gap between Foundations studies and the student's chosen major discipline.
 The review requires students to showcase their major-specific skillsets.
-Works will be assessed based on evidence of comprehension in motion studies, design fundamentals, and technical provess.
+Works will be assessed based on evidence of comprehension in motion studies, design fundamentals, and technical prowess.
 The ability to speak clearly and concisely about their design process and creative approaches to problem solving is essential.

-Prerequisites: Completion of 84+ credits Notes: Must be completed within the 72-90 credit hour completed range.
+Notes: Must be completed within the 72-90 credit hour completed range.

 This course is Pass/Fail.